-Kelsey Provo is a Senior Staff Attorney with the Innovation Law Lab, where she provides strategic and tactical assistance on pro bono cases placed through the Centers of Excellence.
+Kelsey Provo is a Supervisory Senior Attorney with Innovation Law Lab, where she provides strategic and tactical assistance on pro bono cases placed through the Centers of Excellence.
 Prior to joining Innovation Law Lab, Kelsey represented immigrants in removal proceedings in Southern California and specialized in representing detained immigrants who had been found incompetent due to a mental illness or disability pursuant to the Franco-Gonzalez v.
 Holder litigation.
 Kelsey earned her J.D. and M.A. degrees from the University of Oregon.
 Her Master’s thesis, “Immigrants Without Rights: Questioning the Role of International Human Rights Law in U.S. Detention and Deportation Policies,” analyzes whether international law has the potential to influence U.S. immigration laws and questions whether international human rights laws can adequately protect immigrants’ rights in removal proceedings.

 Meet Aliya Naim

 Aliya Naim is the Limited Legal Services Program Manager for Innovation Law Lab.
 Prior to joining the Innovation Law Lab team, she worked at the Latin American Association.
 She obtained her B.A. in International Affairs and Arabic at the University of Georgia and her M.A. in Migration and Diaspora Studies at the School of Oriental and African Studies (SOAS) in London, where she did research on the Syrian refugee crisis and countering violent extremism legislation.
 Prior to graduate school, she spent several years at The Carter Center working on international election observation in North and West Africa.

 Meet PJ Podesta